 Occasionally, I have to convert a PDF file to Postscript (e.g. for subsequent processing with some PostScript utility).
 In the Linux/command line area, I know two options: pdf2ps and pdftops.
-I also know that one of the two sucks has some issues and the other is better.
+I also know that one of the two is wonky and the other is better.
 But because their names are so close I can't manage to remember which one to take.
 This post should put an end to that!

 pdf2ps